hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/630_i_sharat_chakravarty.md

 butchers and die, and we need not do anything in the matter."

-The preacher was a little abashed and said: "Yes, what you say is true, but the Shâstras say that the cow is our mother."
+The preacher was a little abashed and said: "Yes, what you say is true, but the Shāstras say that the cow is our mother."

 Swamiji smilingly said, "Yes, that the cow is our mother, I understand: who else could give birth to *such* accomplished children?"